-The mining and quarrying sector contributed 3.6 per cent. to Ras Al Khaimah's GDP in 2011.
-Ras Al Khaimah has been endowed with large mineral deposits (including limestone, iron, copper and chromium), which are largely owned by the RAK Government.
-Ras Al Khaimah has limestone quarries and crushers for aggregate production which support the construction, steel and cement industries in the UAE.
+The mining and quarrying sector contributed 3.7 per cent. to Ras Al Khaimah's GDP in 2013.
+Ras Al Khaimah has been endowed with large mineral deposits (including limestone and gabbro), which are largely owned by the RAK Government.
+Ras Al Khaimah has limestone and gabbro quarries and crushers for aggregate production which support the construction and cement industries in the UAE and overseas.

-Stevin Rock and The Ras Al Khaimah Rock Company (both of which companies are wholly-owned by the RAK Government and whose annual financial statements are consolidated in the RAK Government's annual fiscal results) sold over 70.2 million tonnes of aggregates and rock products and had a combined annual revenue of over AED 1.146 billion during 2012.
-The Emirate has approximately 25 small to medium size enterprises that are engaged in the rock crushing business.
-The RAK Government estimates that its current quarry reserves will expire in 100 years.
+Stevin Rock and RAK Rock (both of which companies are wholly-owned by the RAK Government and whose annual financial statements are consolidated in the RAK Government's annual fiscal results) sold 66 million tonnes of aggregates and rock products and had a combined annual revenue of AED 1.3 billion during 2014.
+Approximately 25 small to medium size enterprises of the Emirate are engaged in the rock crushing business.
+The RAK Government estimates that its current quarry reserves will expire in 100 years at the current level of operations.

-Tourism and Real Estate
+Tourism and Hospitality